Get

 • Prescription medications for more severe pain

 Some natural remedies, such as glucosamine and chondroitin sulfate, can help support joint health and reduce inflammation and pain.
-However, always consult your veterinarian before introducing any new supplements or remedies to your dog’s regimen.
+However, always consult a veterinarian before introducing any new supplements or remedies to your dog’s regimen.

 woman giving body massage to a dog